Sydney Showground (Moore Park): Football

 The showground was the venue for the first game of rugby football sanctioned by the breakaway New South Wales Rugby Football League premiership, essentially the first game of rugby league in Australia.
 Played by a New South Wales team against New Zealand's rebel 1907 tourists, it attracted a sellout crowd of approximately 20,000.
 After that the Agricultural Ground hosted the first ever interstate matches between New South Wales and Queensland.

 Sydney's Royal Agricultural Showground was then venue for the first Ashes test on Australian soil.
 The showground also became the venue for the NSWRFL's grand finals until the late 1920s, and eventually hosted 183 first grade rugby league games.
 The final ever Rugby League match played at the ground was on 11 April 1987 between North Sydney and St George in front of 24,000 spectators.
 Norths won the match 18–16.

+It was the primary home ground for the Sydney Roosters rugby league club, then known as Eastern Suburbs, for the bulk of their first twenty seasons in the Sydney premiership.
+They played 97 matches at the ground between 1908 and 1929, and was the venue where the Roosters won their very first premiership in 1911, defeating Glebe 11-8 in the grand final.

 Music

 The venue hosted concerts by many famous artists, including Led Zeppelin, ABBA, David Bowie, AC/DC, The Police, Alice Cooper and KISS, among others.

 Alice Cooper played to over 40,000 fans at this venue on 26 March 1977.

 English rock band Led Zeppelin played to over 25,000 fans at the Sydney Showground in February 1972 as part of their 1972 Australasian Tour.
 Footage from the show is featured on disc two of the Led Zeppelin DVD released some thirty years after the event.
 Bob Dylan performed here on April 1, 1978.

 The Sydney Showgrounds was also the venue for the annual Sydney Big Day Out music festival held in January between 1992 and 1997.
 The 1997 event was titled 'Six and Out - Big Day out' then indicating the final Big Day Out Festival before its new beginning at the new Sydney Showground Homebush in 1999.
 The former Sydney Showground is featured in the Rage Against the Machine video clip for "Bulls on Parade", from when they performed live at the Big Day Out Festival on 25 January 1996.